CraftyCancer/Kubernetes/README.md

 Kubernetes or K8s is an open-source container orchestration system for automating software deployment, scaling, and management, which was devloped by Google and now mantined by Cloud Native Computing Foundation.
 It is a platform for managing application containers across multiple hosts.
 It provides lots of management features for conatiner-oriented applications, such as auto scaling, rolling deployment, compute resources and volume management.

-K8s considers mnost of the orperational needs for appliation containers.
+K8s considers most of the orperational needs for appliation containers.
 The highlights are:

  - Container Deployment.
  - Persistent Storage.